mtth-bfft/seccomp-analyze/README.md

 # seccomp-prolog

-A simple seccomp BPF filter verifier written in Prolog.
-Who doesn't love Prolog?
+A seccomp BPF filter verifier written in Prolog, to parse, analyze and list system calls and arguments allowed by a given filter.

-I will push the filter dump source code as soon as it is  enough.
+It can use seccomp programs written by hand, or dumped from actual programs using https://github.com/mtth-bfft/seccomp-dump

 ## Usage